clarkfitzg/course_planning/stat128/syllabus.md

 Do not make personal recordings of class meetings, or allow anyone not in this course to access course video recordings.
 This policy means that students can have the same expectation of privacy in a virtual classroom as they have in a physical classroom.
 Zoom breakout rooms are not recorded.

-## Writing Component

-STAT 50 is an area B4 GE course and has a writing component.
-To satisfy the writing requirement graded assignments involving writing and understanding of complex technical prose, interpretation of theoretical ideas, and the use of mathematical ideas will be part of the course.

-## Area B-4 Mathematical Concepts and Quantitative Reasoning Student Learning Outcomes

-Students will be able to:

-1. Solve problems by thinking logically, making conjectures, and constructing valid mathematical arguments.
-2. Make valid inferences from numerical, graphical and symbolic information.
-3. Apply mathematical reasoning to both abstract and applied problems, and to both scientific and non-scientific problems.